inloopstudio-team/mcp-playbook/README.md

 ### `save_and_upload_chat_log`

-Captures the current conversation history, saves it as a uniquely named markdown file in the `.chat/` directory of the target project, and uploads it to the `dwarvesf/prompt-log` GitHub repository.
-Requires a user ID to organize logs by user.
+Captures the current conversation history.
+If the MCP client provides the history directly, it's used.
+Otherwise, the server attempts to parse chat logs from locally installed supported editors (Cursor, Zed, Cline) based on the optional `editorType` parameter or by trying each parser.
+The captured/parsed history is then saved as a uniquely named markdown file in the `.chat/` directory of the target project and uploaded to the `dwarvesf/prompt-log` GitHub repository.
+Requires a `userId` for organizing logs.

 **Parameters:**

 - `target_project_dir` (string, required): The absolute path to the root of the target project directory where the chat log should be saved locally before uploading.
 Using an absolute path is highly recommended for reliability.
 - `userId` (string, required): The unique ID of the user/LLM client (e.g., your GitHub username).
+- `editorType` (string, optional): Specifies the editor (e.g., 'cursor', 'zed', 'cline') from which to attempt parsing chat history if not directly provided by the client.
+If omitted, the server may try to detect logs from all supported editors.

 **Returns:**
 A JSON object indicating success or failure, including the local path, GitHub path, and potentially the GitHub URL if successful.